You can have a look at our brochure here.

 Facts, interesting trivia, turning points

-Fornax celebrating her 30th anniversary in 2019.
+Fornax celebrated her 30th anniversary in 2019.
 The IT company group with full Hungarian ownership is known and acknowledged in the domestic and international markets.

 Foundations, the beginnings